composify-js/composify/packages/docs/pages/docs/tutorial/nextjs.md

 ```
 :::

-Finally, export them in `components/index.ts` so you can import them all at once:
+Finally, export them from `components/index.ts` so you can import them all at once:

 ```jsx [components/index.ts]
 export { Heading } from './Heading';